Quantization of intra- and inter-band Berry phases in the shift current: Model Hamiltonians of essentially noncentric insulators

+To demonstrate the robustness of the above topological invariants, I introduce nearest and next-nearest inter-orbital hoppings in the $x$ direction, which corresponds to the Hamiltonian term: $\delta h(\bk){=}[\alpha\sin(q_x){+}\beta \sin(2q_x)]\sx$.
+Let us first consider a small deviation from the flatband limit, such that we remain in the same topological phase.
+The shift vector fields for $(\alpha,\beta){=}(1/5,-1/4)$ and $(1/4,1/8)$ are illustrated in \fig{fig:shiftvectorfield}(a) and (b) respectively.
+These picture panels may be compared to the flatband limit in \fig{fig:shiftvectorfield_flatband}.
+We see that the vector fields are continuously deformable but maintain a certain rigidity: the average of the shift vector over each reflection-invariant $\bk$-line is invariant. \\

-To induce a topological phase transition so that ${C}^{yxx}_{cv}$ has a nonzero BZ-average, I introduce nearest and next-nearest inter-orbital hoppings in the $x$ direction, which corresponds to the Hamiltonian perturbation: $\delta h(\bk){=}[\alpha\sin(q_x){+}\beta \sin(2q_x)]\sx$.
-The resultant phase diagram is shown in \fig{fig:alphabeta}(a), with each phase labelled by four integer invariants: $\{V,RTP_v,\cals(0),\cals(\pi/a)\}$; the phase-transition lines are of two types that we subsequently deal with in turn.
+With larger values of $(\alpha,\beta)$, one can induce a topological phase transition so that ${C}^{x}_{ycv}$ has a nonzero BZ-average.
+The resultant phase diagram is shown in \fig{fig:alphabeta}(a), with each phase labelled by four integer invariants: $\{-Vort_x,RTP_v,\scrs_{0},\scrs_{\pi/R_x}\}$; the phase-transition lines are of two types that we subsequently deal with in turn.